AlirezaRoshanzamir/continuous-delivery-course/10-automated-acceptance-testing/presentation.md

 - Test doubles are often required in order to allow any integration with external systems to be simulated.  <!-- .element: class="fragment insides-fade-in-then-out" -->
   - Your acceptance testing should be focused on providing a controllable environment (we don't have this limit in UAT).  <!-- .element: class="fragment fade-in-then-semi-out" -->
   - Create test doubles that represent the connection to all external systems that our system interacts with.  <!-- .element: class="fragment fade-in-then-semi-out" -->
-  - <!-- .element: class="fragment fade-in-then-semi-out" --> Build small suites of tests around each integration point, intended to run in an environment that does have real connections to these external systems.
+  - <!-- .element: class="fragment fade-in-then-semi-out" --> Make small test sets for each integration point in an environment with real external system connections.
-  - Have one component of our system to represent all interactions with an external system (a gateway or adapter).
-It also helps to implement other patterns such as circuit breaker.  <!-- .element: class="fragment fade-in-then-semi-out" -->
+  - Use a component (e.g., gateway) for external interactions, assisting in implementing patterns like the circuit breaker.  <!-- .element: class="fragment fade-in-then-semi-out" -->

 <img src="assets/external-system-test-doubles.webp" class="fragment fade-in">